Azure-Samples/contoso-chat/README.md

 ### 4.5 Verify local connections for Prompt Flow

-You will need to have your local Prompt Flow extension configured to have the following _connection_ objects setup:
+You will need to have your local Prompt Flow extension configured to have the following _connection_ objects set up:
  - `contoso-cosmos` to Azure Cosmos DB endpoint
  - `contoso-search` to Azure AI Search endpoint
  - `aoai-connection` to Azure OpenAI endpoint